-For information related to the Company's legal proceedings, see Note J, Legal Proceedings, Environmental Matters and Other Events under Part I, Item 1 of this Quarterly Report on Form 10-Q.
+For information related to the Company's legal proceedings arising in the ordinary course of business, see Note J, Legal Proceedings, Environmental Matters and Other Events under Part I, Item 1 of this Quarterly Report on Form 10-Q.

 ITEM 1A.
 RISK FACTORS.